awconstable/leankit-leadtime/README.md

 # leankit-leadtime

-A script to calculate lead time from LeanKit boards
+A script to calculate lead and cycle time from LeanKit boards

 ## Getting Started